Every Child Can! Guidelines

 Course Approval

-Any organization sponsoring Every Child Can!© during the September-May months must complete the ECC course sponsorship application, and send it to the SAA office at least 6 weeks before the course date.
+Any organization sponsoring Every Child Can! during the September-May months must complete the ECC course sponsorship application, and submit it to the SAA office at least 6 weeks before the course date.
 SAA will post the course, when requested, on its website within 2 weeks of application approval.
 When information is available well in advance of the ECC course date, the course information will also be listed in the American Suzuki Journal.

 Exceptions